adampeterson-MVSF/shelterluv/README.md

 **Single source**: `common/config.json` defines environment profiles and project mappings used by both JavaScript and Python code.

 **JS consumption**:
-- `common/configData.js` - Single loader that reads `common/config.json` and exposes normalized profile maps
+- `common/configArtifact.js` - Generated artifact that provides normalized profile maps and safety rules
 - Provides `{ envProfileName → { projectId, isSafe } }` and `{ projectId → { envProfileName, isSafe } }` mappings
 - Used by `firebaseConfig.js`, `devScriptSafety.js`, and all Node scripts